 "There used to be a lot of children here.
 This was a school once.
 A beautiful school.
 For girls.
 Indian girls."
-Mavis looked at Connie, but when Connie returned her glance, Mavis quickly dropped her eyes.
+Mavis looked at Connie, but when she returned her glance, Mavis quickly lowered her eyes.

 The woman in the bed laughed lightly.
-"It's hard, isn't it" she said, "looking in those eyes.
+"It's hard, isn't it," she said, "looking in those eyes.
 When she came here they were green as grass."
-"And yours were blue," said Connie.
+"And yours was blue,' said Connie.

 "Still are."
 "So you say."
 "What color, then?"
 "Same as me--old lady wash-out color."
 "Hand me a mirror, child."
 "Give her nothing."
 "I'm still in charge here."
 "Sure.
 Sure."
 All three watched the black fingers gentling the white ones.
 The woman in the bed sighed.
 "Look at me.
 Can't sit up by myself and arrogant to the end.
 God must be laughing His head off."

-"God don't laugh and He don't play," said Connie.

-"Yes, well, you know all about Him I'm sure.
+"God don't laugh and He don't play."
+"Yes, well, you know all about Him, I'm sure.
 Next time you see Him, tell Him to let the girls in.
 They bunch around the door, but they don't come in.
-I don't mind in the day time but they worry my sleep at night.
-Are you sure you're feeding them properly?
+I don't mind in the daytime but they worry my sleep at night.
+You're feeding them properly?
 They're always so hungry.
-There's plenty isn't there?
-Not those frycake things they like but good hot food the winters are so bad we need coal a sin to burn trees in the desert yesterday the snow sifted in under the door Sister Roberta has the onions..."
-Connie folded the woman's hands on the sheet and stood, signalling Mavis to follow her.
+There's plenty, isn't there?
+Not those frycake things they like but good hot food the winters are so bad we need coal a sin to burn trees on the prarie yesterday the snow sifted in under the door Sister Roberta has the onions..."
+Connie folded Mother's hands on the sheet and stood, signalling Mavis to follow her to the door.
 "I thought she was your mother.
 I mean the way you talked, I thought she was your own mother."
-Mavis and Connie walked through the hall and down the stairs.
+They were descending the wide central stairs.
 "She is my mother.
 Your mother too.
-Whose mother are you?"
+Whose mother you?"
 Mavis did not answer partly because she couldn't speak of it but also because she was trying to remember where, in a house with no electricity, the light in Mother's room came from.

 After the roast chicken supper, Connie showed Mavis to a large bedroom.
-From the four cots in it, she chose the one closest to the window where she stood for a long time.
+From the four cots in it, she chose the one closest to the window where she knelt looking out.
 Two milky moons, instead of the one hanging there, would have been just like Connie's eyes.
 Beneath them a swept world.
+Unjudgemental.
 Tidy.
 Ample.
 Forever.
 California, which way?